 Governmental funds Most of the County's basic services are reported in governmental funds, which focus on how money or other spendable financial resources flow into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using the modified accrual basis of accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the County's general governmental operations and the basic services it provides.
 The measurement focus is based upon determination of changes in financial position.
 Governmental fund information helps determine whether financial resources that can be spent in the near future to finance the County's programs have increased or decreased.
-The Balance Sheet - Governmental Funds is followed by a reconciliation to the Statement of Net Position and the Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds is followed by a reconciliation to the Statement of Activities.
-The following is a description of the County's major governmental funds:
+The Balance Sheet - Governmental Funds is followed by a reconciliation to the Statement of Net Position and the Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds is followed by a reconciliation to the County's major governmental funds: